backscatterdk/our-walk-app-landing-page/_pages/privacypolicy.md

 ### Changes to our privacy policy

 Our Company keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on May 16th 2021.
+This privacy policy was last updated on April 30th 2024.